kbiva/stm32f103_libs/lib_BSP_HY-STM32/README.md

 * lib_BSP_HY-STM32

-HY-STM32 board support library for onboard LEDs and buttons.
+HY-STM32 board support library for onboard components: 4 LEDs, 4 buttons and buzzer.

 ### How do I get set up? ###